0xd3x73r/Dex_BLE/README.md

 # Dex_BLE
-Dex BLE a offensive security stealthy HID injection tool built on the ESP32 platform.
+Dex BLE a offensive security HID injection tool built on the ESP32 platform.
 It emulates a Bluetooth keyboard to silently inject keystrokes into a paired device.

 Dex BLE turns a $6 microcontroller into a wireless HID injection tool for RedTeamers or professional ethical hackers.